MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/compose-http-requests-handle-errors.md

 ---
 title: "Compose HTTP requests and handle errors (Microsoft Dataverse)| Microsoft Docs"
-description: "Read about the HTTP methods and headers that form a part of HTTP requests that interact with the Web API and how to identify and handle errors returned in the response" ms.custom: "" ms.date: 02/07/2021 ms.service: powerapps ms.suite: "" ms.tgt_pltfrm: ""
+description: "Read about the HTTP methods and headers that form a part of HTTP requests that interact with the Web API, and then learn how to identify and handle errors returned in the response" ms.custom: "" ms.date: 04/21/2021 ms.service: powerapps ms.suite: "" ms.tgt_pltfrm: ""